muGouDan/MuCompilerCompiler/readme.md

 2. this is also ok, but not so safe, cause every token named "int" will be cast to bTy even though some are just raw string.
 Token will be prior cast to certain **Terminator** with strong restriction. e.g `bTy->keyword && "int"` has higher priority than `bTy2->"int"`, when the Token's type is `TokenType::keyword ` with name "int".

-3. the line `num		->	digit;` means: every token with type `TokenType::digit`(defined in `BaseWord.h`) will be cast to bTy (short for Base Type).
+3. the line `num		->	digit;` means: every token with type `TokenType::digit`(defined in `BaseWord.h`) will be cast to num.
 This kind of rule --"Type-Only Rule", has the lowest priority, after "Type&&Name Rule" and "Name-Only Rule".

 **Type&&Name Rule** is useful in specifying keyword.